vijay176us/istio-workshop-solo/istio-basics/04-secure-services-with-istio.md

 istioctl proxy-config all deploy/web-api -n istioinaction -o json
 ```

+### Question

-Question: We have only deployed a few services, why there are so much Envoy configuration for the pod?
+We have only deployed a few services, why there are so much Envoy configuration for the pod?
 Istio listens to everything in your Kubernetes cluster by default, we will explore using discovery selectors, `exportTo` and `Sidecar` resources for operating Istio in a production environment in the Istio Essential and Expert workshops.

 ## Next lab